coriname/psrecord/README.rst

 Plotting
 --------

-To make a plot of the activity:
+To make a plot of the activity, you need to login to the blade using ``ssh -Y blade10``.
+Then use

 ::